NPLB15009U Thematic Course: Experimental Molecular Biology II

-- Transfer practical experience and theoretical knowledge to implementation of new targeted.
+- Transfer practical experience and theoretical knowledge to implementation of new targeted analyses.

-- Reflect upon the empiric basis of research within the field of biotechnology and understand and contribute to broader ethical and societal discussions on the use of biotechnology.
+- Reflect upon the empirical basis of research within the field of biotechnology and understand and contribute to broader ethical and societal discussions on the use of biotechnology.

 - 15 ECTS